AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/002-meeting-the-boyfriend.md

 Kyle met us down stairs as we left to go into Little Italy.
 He was about as tall as my brother but he was thinner and wore glasses.
 His red hair and freckles made me think of Ron Howard back in the day.
 Laker was wearing a leather jacket and I couldn't help but laugh at the image in my head.
 The Fonz and Richie, how fucking epic.
 I snapped a picture and I'd show Sage later.

-I introduced myself, "I'm Nox," I offered him my hand.
+I introduced myself, "I'm Nox."
+I offered him my hand.

 He flipped my hand to examine the black nail polish.
 "Why don't you match them?"
 Kyle nodded to my head.

 "I don't have the color nail polish so it's easier just to stick with black."

-"My mom won't let me do any of that."
-He said.
+"My mom won't let me do any of that," he said.

 I asked, "Why?"

-"She doesn't want me to look like a girl."
-Kyle groaned out.
+"She doesn't want me to look like a girl,"  Kyle groaned out.

 "I look like a girl?"
 I grinned at him.